 These guidelines and policies may be changed from time to time.
 The latest material as found in the University's online Policy and Procedure portal will apply.
 All Full-time Staff persons, Part-time Staff, student workers, and any other non-faculty persons will be covered by this material.

 MISSION STATEMENT

-Carolina University is a Christ-centered University committed to educating aspiring leaders worldwide through exceptional teaching, scholarly research, creative innovation, and professional collaboration.
+Carolina University is a Christ-centered University committed to exceptional teaching, scholarly research, creative innovation, and professional collaboration.